 We have multiple Red Hat Certified Engineers (RHCE) and Debian Developers on our staff, and all of our staff are UK based.

-We are certified under ISO27001, the Information Security standard, and as such our security policies and practices are independently audited every year.
+We are certified under ISO27001, the Information Security standard.
+We carry out regular security audits, and our security policies and practices are independently audited every year.

 All of our staff are background checked in accordance with BS7858.

 How Can You Help?